hosseinoliabak/linux_notes/01_01_general_tutorials.md

   * /opt: Typically contains extra and third party software.
   * /usr filesystem is the second major section of the filesystem, containing shareable, read-only data.
 It can be shared between systems, although present practice does not often do this
 * Logical Volume Manager: Operating system level partitioning system.
-  * Physical volumes: or the disks themeselves (JBOD)
+  * Physical volumes: or the disks themselves (JBOD)
   * Volume groups: combine the physical volumes together
   * Logical volumes: we format and mount into the desired mount point